-As the center of gravity of manufacturing has gradually migrated to Asia over the past decade, it has become acceptable in more developed nations to assume that manufacturing industry can no longer play a substantial role in the expansion and continued sustainability of their economies.
+As the center of gravity of manufacturing has gradually migrated to Asia over the past decade, it has become acceptable in more developed nations to assume that the manufacturing industry can no longer play a substantial role in the expansion and continued sustainability of their economies.
 Switzerland is known for setting itself apart internationally by being a highly competitive and attractive market to do business.
 The Swiss manufacturing industry has come under increased pressure over the past couple of years.
 The global financial crisis and the subsequent strength of the Swiss franc posed several manufacturing industries challenges.
-In the view of these manufacturing industry challenges, the questions to find answers to here is how long Swiss manufacturing companies can remain competitive and how they are going to do so.
+In view of these manufacturing industry challenges, the questions to find answers to here is how long Swiss manufacturing companies can remain competitive and how they are going to do so.

 Manufacturing industry challenges in Switzerland

 The Swiss economy is characterized by rising volatility and increased uncertainty since the global financial crisis almost a decade ago.
-Subsequently, there was an increased pressure on margins of companies in the manufacturing industry due to the strengthening of the Swiss franc.
+Subsequently, there was increased pressure on margins of companies in the manufacturing industry due to the strengthening of the Swiss franc.
 This situation was stabilized to a considerable degree when the swiss national bank implemented the EUR/CHR exchange rate floor.
-However, the increasing pressure has resulted in several companies in the Swiss manufacturing sector to make additional operational adjustments.
+However, the increasing pressure has resulted in several companies in the Swiss manufacturing sector making additional operational adjustments.
 Manufacturing companies exporting primarily to Europe are most likely to shift their focus outside traditional markets to growth regions.

 New growth markets

 During recent years, strong economic growth has occurred in emerging markets rather than developed markets.
 In this scenario, the key challenges for Swiss manufacturing industry companies will be to expand their operation further into new growth markets and at the same time compete effectively with existing players in these markets.

 Get in touch with our experts to gain insights on how we can help manufacturing industry players to increase efficiency and productivity.